What is your current job title and how long have you been with your current employer?

 I currently work with the Breathe Easy Coalition located in Portland, Maine.
-I am a Community Health Promotion Specialist and I have worked with the Breathe Easy Coalition for six months.
+I am a community health promotion specialist.

 What was your major/degree(s) at Springfield College?
-Where did you attend grad school and for what program?
+Where did you attend graduate school and for what program?

-During my undergraduate years at Springfield I was an Applied Exercise Science student.
-After graduating from Springfield, I graduated from the University of Massachusetts Amherst with a Master of Public Health degree with a concentration in Community Health Education.
+During my undergraduate years at Springfield, I was an applied exercise science student.
+After graduating from Springfield, I graduated from the University of Massachusetts with a master of public health degree with a concentration in community health education.

 Reflecting on your education at Springfield College, what would you cite as your most meaningful experience?

-My curriculum within the Applied Exercise Science program required me to complete two internships, a 100 hour internship and a 450 hour internship.
-I completed my 450 hour internship at a local YMCA which allowed me to practice the various skills I had learned in class and work within various departments of the YMCA.
-I truly learned a great deal from this hands-on experience and I still keep in contact with my supervisor who was the Executive Branch Director at the time and is still a great mentor of mine.
+My curriculum within the applied exercise science program required me to complete two internships, a 100-hour internship and a 450-hour internship.
+I completed my 450-hour internship at a local YMCA, which allowed me to practice the various skills I had learned in class and work within various departments of the YMCA.
+I truly learned a great deal from this hands-on experience and I still keep in contact with my supervisor who was the executive branch director at the time and remains a great mentor.

 What advice would you give to recent alumni or current students who aspire to follow a similar career path?

-- Continue to network!!
+Continue to network.
 Many of my professors at Springfield mentioned, “It’s not always what you know, but who you know” when seeking future employment opportunities.
-Don’t be afraid to get out there, even having a 5 minute conversation with someone you met in line for coffee at a conference could be helpful!
-Don’t forget to make and collect business cards, you NEVER know who you will meet.
+Don’t be afraid to get out there, even having a five minute conversation with someone you met in line for coffee at a conference could be helpful!
+Don’t forget to make and collect business cards, you never know who you will meet.